Owner Frequently Asked Questions

 The Texas Real Estate Commission requires every Texas Real Estate Licensee to disclose Information About Brokerage Services to prospective clients or customers during the first conversation of substance or first face to face meeting.
 The TREC IABS 1-0 information form explains the fiduciary obligations the licensee has to a client or a customer.
 A client is someone that has signed a Buyer/Tenant Representation Agreement, Property Management Agreement or Sale/Lease Listing Agreement with the Broker and the Broker is then working in the best interests of the client.
 If there is no representation agreement, the prospect is a Customer, but is still to be treated honestly by the Agent or Broker.

-Texas Real Estate Commission requires real estate license for property management
+Texas Real Estate Commission (TREC) requires real estate license for property management

 - Offers to lease,